Skip to content

 library files

-Double-click LibUser.js file to open it in the editor.
+Double-click the LibUser.js file to open it in the editor.

 3. Analyze CustomListboxControl in Spy

 Launch CustomControlApp and open Spy.
 Using the Accessible option in the Spy tool, spy on the CustomListboxControl.
-It is easy to see that CustomListboxControl has the following accessibility tree: ROLE_SYSTEM_WINDOW top node contains ROLE_SYSTEM_LIST child that in its turn may contain zero to many ROLE_SYSTEM_SLIDER nodes.
+It is easy to see that CustomListboxControl has the following accessibility tree: The ROLE_SYSTEM_WINDOW top node contains a ROLE_SYSTEM_LIST child, which in turn may contain zero to many ROLE_SYSTEM_SLIDER nodes.

 spy, customlistboxcontrol